code-differently/code-differently-25-q1/lesson_00/niapack/README.md

 I'm usually grumpy when I'm hungry and/or tired.

 ### How do I like to give feedback?
-I prefer to give feedback in person, this way there is no way to misinterpet my tone and my deliveray.
+I prefer to give feedback in person, this way there is no way to misinterpet my tone and my delivery.
 Which is easy to do when reading.

 ### How do I like to receive feedback?
 I prefer feedback in-person because it's more personable but I'm open to email.
 I would like feedback as frequently as once a week.
 More if needed.